 Effort Certification & DHHS Salary Cap

-Examine the federal requirements that shape institutional policy and details of the OHSU Effort Certification procedure, including reporting frequency and shared compliance responsibility.
+Examine not only the federal requirements that shape institutional policy but also details of OHSU's Effort Certification procedure, including reporting frequency and shared compliance responsibility.
 Effort Reporting, with its compensation indications, relates very closely to the Department of Health & Human Services (DHHS) Salary Cap.

 DHHS Salary Cap